lingium/stan-case-study/docs/maindoc.md

   }
 ```

-Initialization return value, as well as some quantities that will be reused in subsequent calculations
+Initialization return value, as well as some quantities that will be reused in subsequent calculations.

 ``` {.c++ language="c++" style="lgeneral"}
 T_partials_return logp(0.0);